 My artistic research is entitled “Restructuring Hierarchy Within and Between Jazz and Classical Orchestras”.
 It focuses on music for jazz symphonic orchestra, a type of ensemble that mixes two important cultural traditions in music: the symphony orchestra and the jazz big band.
 My investigation is based on my artistic exploration as a way of questioning the established vertical hierarchy that tends to be present in large jazz ensembles, asking the main question: “how can we establish communication between so-called jazz and classical musicians, empowering them to engage in collaboration in large ensemble contexts such as jazz symphonic orchestras?”

 However, the core of this artistic research was my own artistic practice.
-In 2017/2018, I worked with smaller versions of a Jazz Symphonic Orchestra and the outcome was the album “Music for Large Ensembles Vol. II”, which can se heard here:
+In 2017/2018, I worked with smaller versions of a Jazz Symphonic Orchestra and the outcome was the album “Music for Large Ensembles Vol. II”, which can be heard here

 Besides the artistic practice itself, ethnography and qualitative research supported the research methodology, in the form analyses of the artistic results (recordings and videos) and collected data (interviews and documentation of the process).
 As a result, this dissertation complemented the artistic component of the research: it is a report, discussion and reflection on these practical experiences and how the process affected me, on the social relations in the large ensembles and our experience of making music.

-The research results produced an important outcome: a new composition for a Jazz Symphonic Orchestra entitled “Eight Works against Racism and Poverty”.
-This 1h15min. piece presents a new way of thinking music for large jazz ensembles where the “invisible wall” between jazz and classical musicians is put into question and new hierarchies are constructed through innovative notation, rehearsal methods, and alternative orchestra physical disposition.
+The research results produced an important outcome: a new album for Jazz Symphonic Orchestra entitled “We Have a Dream”.
+This 1h15minutes piece presents a new way of thinking music for large jazz ensembles where the “invisible wall” between jazz and classical musicians is put into question and new hierarchies are constructed through innovative notation, rehearsal methods, and alternative orchestra physical disposition.

 And here you can watch a 40min lecture I gave at the doctoral school where I give an overview of the work: